-Selecting an Oxidizer
+Selecting a Cost-Effective Oxidizer

-Control Thermal Oxidizer Costs by Choosing Wisely
+Tips to Control Thermal Oxidizer Costs

 Selecting the appropriate air pollution control equipment for a particular industry can be challenging to say the least.
 Though companies are experts in their field, they are usually not experts in regard to air pollution control equipment.
-That’s where Kono Kogs comes in.
-Our staff has over 150 years of combined experience applying, designing, installing and reconditioning thermal oxidizer systems, including:
+That’s where Kono Kogs comes in...

 Thermal oxidizers are a major investment that does not have to turn into a major long-term expense.
 Proper selection of a technology for a particular application is the first step.
 In many cases, either a thermal oxidizer, catalytic oxidizer, or regenerative thermal oxidizer will meet the most important criteria: field-proven performance.
 If all designs will provide the performance required, and have historically performed well in the field, the next step should be quantifying the total cost of owning each applicable technology.
-Many applications can utilize either catalytic oxidizer or thermal oxidizer technologies.
+Many applications can incorporate either catalytic oxidizer or thermal oxidizer technologies.
 However, one may break the bank and the other may not.
 Before selecting a pollution control technology, it is important to understand the total cost of ownership.

 How Thermal Oxidizer Operating Costs Affect Total Cost of Ownership

 Kono Kogs recommends a thorough investigation of the Total Cost of Ownership (TCO) of an oxidizer before selecting a system.
 A system that is inexpensive to purchase may not offer the lowest TCO when looking out 1 or more years.
 For comparison of thermal oxidizer (or catalytic oxidizer) options consider using a minimum two-year time period to compare the TCO of the systems being considered.
-Cost of ownership includes the initial investment (capital cost) in the equipment, operating costs (fuel, electricity), and maintenance.

-Capital Cost of the equipment
+Capital Cost of the Equipment

 • Equipment